henry2004y/Ganymede/ulfwaves.md

 In the 1970s, KHI is cited as the source of compressional energy required for the excitation of FLRs.
 However, later people have found that the same can be triggered by solar wind dynamic pressure fluctuation.
 Simultaneous measurements are applied to show that periodic fluctuations in the solar wind dynamic pressure drives ULF pulsations in the magnetosphere.
 A one‐to‐one correspondence was observed between the solar wind number density oscillation frequencies and oscillation frequencies in dayside magnetic field measurements from the GOES satellite.
 Even magnetotail lobe oscillations have been associated with upstream dynamic pressure fluctuation.
 One statistical study in 2009 by Viall+ is trying to argue that 50% of the ULF waves in the magnetosphere is driven by upstream solar wind dynamic pressure fluctuations.

-In [SouthwoodKivelson1990], they provide a theoretical work on the FLRs and cavity mode as magnetospheric response to solar wind dynamic pressure changes.
+In [SouthwoodKivelson1990], they provided a theoretical work on the FLRs and cavity mode as magnetospheric response to solar wind dynamic pressure changes.

+[Glassmeier+, 1999][Glassmeier1999] presented a nice review on the FLR theory.
+To fully understand the basis of the theory, I also need to read [Theory of Hydromagnetic Waves in the Magnetosphere][Southwood1983].

 #### Earliest Discovery